Abington Lawn Leveling Services

 Post-Grading Soil Amendment, Seeding & Establishment Protocols

-After grading, soil amendments should be applied based on laboratory testing—lime to adjust pH, compost for organic matter, and sand for drainage improvement.
-The seedbed must be prepared and irrigation coordinated for successful establishment.
-Seeding, sodding, or hydroseeding should occur within 24–48 hours of grading, with 2–4 inches of mulch or erosion blankets on slopes.
+After grading, soil should be amended based on laboratory testing—adding lime to correct acidity, compost for organic matter, and sand for drainage as needed.
+Seedbed preparation and irrigation setup are critical for successful establishment.
+MassDEP requires immediate stabilization (seeding, sodding, or hydroseeding) within 24–48 hours, with mulching (2–4 inches) or erosion blankets on slopes.
 Germination typically occurs within 7–14 days, with irrigation maintained for 2–4 weeks.
-The first mowing should be at 3–4 inches, cutting to 2.5–3 inches.
-Long-term plans include maintenance irrigation, fertilization per soil tests, and warranties of 1–2 years are common for establishment.
+The first mowing should occur when grass reaches 3–4 inches, cutting to 2.5–3 inches.
+Long-term planning includes maintenance irrigation, fertilization per soil tests, and warranties of 1–2 years are common for professional work.

 What Neighborhoods Do We Serve Throughout Abington, MA?